DevEnVrac/windows-dns-suffixes-gpo-bug/README.md

 * Computers got both suffixes.
 * Server applied only one suffix.

-When going on the network card configuration on the server, *both suffixes are installed*.
+But when going on the network card configuration on the server, *both suffixes are installed*.
 Here is the issue !
 ## 2. The solution.

 In order to solve the issue, you must deny the policy on Windows server.
 Then you will have to set manually the suffix searchlist in the network card.